• Skip to primary navigation

 Other cold foams are typically made by only using nonfat milk.

-Can I use a frother to make sweet cream cold foam?
+Can I use a frother to make this recipe?

 Sure!
 A frother will also work to blend the ingredients together.
 The texture will vary slightly depending on the method you use to blend (frother, blender, hand whisk).
 However, they all create a delicious final product.